scot-taylor-ibm/compare-comply/getting-started.md

 # Getting started
 {: #getting_started}

+## Where to start
+{: #start-options}

+**Get started with the API**
 This short tutorial introduces IBM Watson&reg; Compare and Comply and goes through the process of classifying a contract to identify component pieces, their nature, the parties affected, and any identified categories.
 {: shortdesc}

 This tutorial uses the `/v1/element_classification` method.
 Other service methods have similar input syntax and output formats.
 For more information, see the pages for other methods.

+**Get started with the tooling**
+Optionally, you can explore Element Classification using the Compare and Comply tooling.
+Information about the Compare and Comply tool can be found [here]((/docs/services/compare-comply/tooling.html).

+**Request Limited Preview Features**
+Compare and Comply has the following beta and experimental features that can be accessed by request:
+  -  Invoice Understanding: Compare and comply finds and extracts important information such as buyer, supplier, invoice date, and amount owed.
+Please fill out the following [form](http://ibm.biz/invoices) to gain access to this feature.

 ## Before you begin
 {: #before-you-begin}